Michael D. SirotaMembermsirota@coleschotz.com New York Office

 A frequent lecturer and author on bankruptcy topics for the New Jersey Institute for Continuing Legal Education, Michael has been selected for inclusion in Best Lawyers in America® (since 2000) and has been included in the Top 10 and Top 100 New Jersey Super Lawyers® list since 2005.
-He has also received the highest ranking by Chambers USA: America’s Leading Lawyers for Business for the past five years.
+He has also received the highest ranking by Chambers USA: America’s Leading Lawyers for Business for the past seven years.
 Michael has served as a member of the Lawyers Advisory Committee for the United States District and Bankruptcy Courts for the District of New Jersey.
 He served on the 2006, 2007, 2009 – 2012 United States Magistrate Judges Judicial Selection Committee for the United States District Court and the 2006, 2013 and 2014 Merit Selection Committee for United States Bankruptcy Judges in New Jersey.

 Michael is actively involved professionally as a member of the American Bankruptcy Institute, as former Master, in the Bankruptcy Inn of Court, and as a member of the Board of Advisors for the New York State Bar Association’s Managing Partners Conference.